-Restrictions: Alternaria black spot and white mold: apply at 10-25% flowering (3-7 days following first flower).
+Restrictions: Alternaria black spot and white mold: apply 9.0-15.5 fl oz/A at 10-25% flowering (3-7 days following first flower).
 Apply at the 2-4 leaf stage for black-leg.
 Use the higher rate when disease pressure is high or if conditions are favorable for disease.

 Do not apply within 30 days of harvest.
-Do not apply more than 24 fl oz/A/season for Aframe, Quadris, and Satori or 27.6 fl oz/A/season for Tetraban.
+Do not apply more than 24 fl oz/A/season for Aframe, Quadris, and Satori or 27.6 fl oz/A/ season for Tetraban.
 Do not apply more than one application of Quadris, Aframe, Azoxy 2SC, Satori, or Tetraban without alternating with a fungicide that has a different mode of action for at least one application.
 Aframe, Quadris, and Satori have a season max of 4 applications.